 The best tow vehicle for you will ultimately come down to personal preference, and what you feel more comfortable with as your chosen 4x4 or suv for towing a caravan.

 We’re talking about 2WD, 4WD or All-wheel-drive vehicles here.
 Your normal run-around car is typically a two-wheel drive, which is more than suitable because it’s mostly being driven on paved, fairly-level roads.

-Best tyres for tow vehicle
+Best tyres for tow vehicles

 Travelling on muddy, sandy or snow-covered terrain?
 Knowing ahead of time will help determine the type of tyre you will need.
-Most people opt for light truck tyres for any off-road travel but be warned that they will wear down on bitumen.
+Most people opt for light truck tyres for any off-road travel, but be warned that they will wear down on bitumen.
 All terrain tyres in this case may be a good compromise, especially if you plan to use your tow vehicle for regular daily driving as well.

 Knowing your tow vehicle service costs

 Weigh up the required and expected servicing costs for each vehicle you consider buying.
 You can expect to be replacing parts and servicing even the best tow vehicle fairly regularly if you will be towing a caravan often.